llefaucheur/GRAPH_INTERPRETER/stream_doc/NodesDescription.md

 # arm_stream_script

+Scripts are nodes interpreted from byte codes declared in the indexed SCRIPTS section of the graph, or inlined in the parameter section of the node "arm_stream_script".
+The first one are simple code sequences used as subroutines or called in the "node_script "index".

-Scripts are nodes interpreted from byte codes, indexed in the SCRIPTS section of the graph.
-The data RAM is placed in a shared arc for all script (instance registers+stack parameters) constants are placed after the byte-codes.
+The nodes can manage the data RAM location in a shared arc for all script (instance registers+stack parameters) constants are placed after the byte-codes.

 The default memory configuration is "shared" meaning the buffers associated with the script are sharing the same memory buffer.